 PROFILE: Established in 1966, the William and Flora Hewlett Foundation was founded by engineer and entrepreneur William R. Hewlett and his wife, Flora Lamson Hewlett, with their eldest son, Walter Hewlett.
 The foundation is a nonpartisan organization that prioritizes the advancement of education for all, the environment, developing countries, the health and economic well-being of women, performing arts, strengthening Bay Area communities, and make the philanthropy sector more effective.

-One of seven current programs, its Global Development and Population program, seeks “to help people around the world develop their capabilities as individuals, citizens, workers, and parents.”
-The program dedicates its efforts to expanding "women’s [...] economic choices, amplifying citizen participation, and improving policymaking through evidence."
+Hewlett's Global Development and Population program, seeks “[t]o help people around the world develop their capabilities as individuals, citizens, workers, and parents.”
+The program dedicates its efforts to expanding "[w]omen’s [...] economic choices, amplifying citizen participation, and improving policymaking through evidence."
 Hewlett also advocates for women’s reproductive health rights, which we look at separately here.

 In the women’s empowerment space, Hewlett supports organizations that work to expand women’s choices as they relate to having children, earning a living, and how they choose to raise their families.
 The foundation also funds groups that advocate for the advancement of women’s economic opportunities in least developed countries around the world.